 While other Retinoids are found OTC, Tretinoin is up to 20X stronger than the OTC products - so it’s for your protection that Tretinoin is prescription only!

-You can schedule an appointment with a dermatologist in your area or have an online consultation with our U.S. licensed doctors to see if our Tretinoin creams are a good fit for you.
+You can schedule an appointment with a dermatologist in your area or have an online questionnaire-based consultation with our U.S. licensed doctors to see if our Tretinoin creams are a good fit for you.

 We have 4 different creams containing Tretinoin, that are specifically formulated depending on what issue you are hoping to address: